ModDota/moddota.github.io/_articles/lua-item-tutorial.md

 		"DOTA_Tooltip_item_blink_staff_effect_modifier_Description"                                 "Targeted by Blink Staff"
 ~~~

 Now we are pretty much done.
-But because the biggest advantage of lua items is that we can define so many things dynamically so rest of this tutorial we will do few experiments that might not seem very balanced or sensible from game play perspective but just because we can!<br>
+But because the biggest advantage of lua items is that we can define so many things dynamically so rest of this tutorial we will do few experiments that might not seem very balanced or sensible from game play perspective but just because we can!<br />
 ### Advanced Uses
 First Lets try effecting the help casting range if we are dealing with large mana pool hero.
 Since we are using cast filters for the help range limitation we can do this part there.
 To do this we use our already defined hCaster handle and use function :GetMaxMana() to return the hero's mana pool.
 Then we add that value to our already existing help range.
 This means that if our caster has 5000 mana pool to use late game he or she will have massive support range of 8000 units.
-<br> So lets change the CastFilterResult target and error functions with following:
+<br /> So lets change the CastFilterResult target and error functions with following:
 ~~~lua

 	local nRangeBonus = hCaster:GetMaxMana() --Get our caster's mana pool